 The end result?
 Public officials must now go about their days wondering whether a fundraising lunch at a downtown eatery or dinner reception at the local university might end up in the pages of an indictment.
 And when they ask their legal advisers, "Does this violate the law?," too often the reply will be, "We really don't know."

-Amici support Mr. McDonnell's appeal because the Fourth Circuit let stand a definition of "official act" that would hamstring state attorneys general and other legal officers in their ability to advise their clients about what constitutes bribery and what does not.
+Amici support reversal of Mr. McDonnell's convictions because the Fourth Circuit's rule would hamstring state attorneys general and other legal officers in their ability to advise clients about what constitutes bribery and what doesn't.

 ARGUMENT